Police: Man uses vehicle as a weapon in Wichita domestic violence case

 Police say Higgins then drove back to Hiram and rammed his car into a Jeep owned by one of the people in the home.

 An officer who was on the scene ordered Higgins to get out of the car.
-The officer says Higgins refused and hit the officer, reversed the car and then dragged the officer.
+The officer says Higgins refused.
+The officer reached into the car and police say Higgins hit the officer, reversed the car and then dragged the officer.

-The officer got into the driver’s side of the car, but police say Higgins put the car in drive and drove toward a utility pole.
+The officer managed to get into the driver’s side of the car.
+Police say Higgins put the car in drive and drove toward a utility pole.

-The officer managed to steer the vehicle away from the pole and the car got stuck on a curb.
+The officer steered the vehicle away from the pole and the car got stuck on a curb.

 Other officers arrived.
 They say Higgins continued to resist arrest.
 They used a Taser on him and finally got him into custody.